peteroupc/html3dutil/doc/H3DU.Trochoid.md

  <a name='H3DU.Trochoid'></a>
 ### H3DU.Trochoid(radius, distFromCenter)

-Parametric evaluator for a
-curve drawn by a circle that rolls along the X axis.
+A curve evaluator object for a curve drawn by a circle that rolls along the X axis.

 This class is considered a supplementary class to the Public Domain HTML 3D Library and is not considered part of that